rubenhorn/nightride-fm-tui/README.md

 1. Run `nightride`
 2. Press `p` to play/pause
 3. Change the volume with `v` and `V`
+4. Search the current song on YouTube Music with `y`
-4. Press `q` to quit
+5. Press `q` to quit

 ## Roadmap
 - [x] Play/pause
 - [x] Quit
 - [x] Display the current song
-- [ ] Look up the current song on YouTube Music
+- [x] Look up the current song on YouTube Music
 - [ ] Nice TUI
 - [x] Volume control
 - [ ] Add more stations